jtayped/mercapy/README.md

   <br>
 </h1>

-<h4 align="center">A Mercadona SDK for Python to track product prices, amounts, and more.</h4>
+<h4 align="center">A Mercadona interface for Python to track product prices, amounts, and more.</h4>

 <div align="center">
   <a href="https://pypi.org/project/mercapy/">